 LabX Media Group, based in Ontario, Canada, owns IFLScience.
 Advertising, sponsored content, and a store that sells science-related merchandise generate revenue.

 Analysis / Bias

-In review, IFL Science is challenging to place into a category.
-For the most part the information contained on the website is pro-science and sourced fairly well to credible science or other popular science sources.
-However, IFLS has also published false information that falls into the realm of pseudoscience.
-Finally, IFLS has strong political opinions that align with the left such as this: Here’s A List Of All The Science That Donald Trump Denies: Second Edition or Science Knowledge Has Almost No Effect On Republican Beliefs, According To Survey.
-In general, a survey of stories that relate to politics shows a left leaning bias in story selection and political association.
+In review, IFLScience is challenging to place into a category.
+Mostly, the website’s information is pro-science and properly sourced from credible science or other popular science sources.
+However, IFLS has strong political opinions that align with a liberal perspective, such as this: Here’s A List Of All The Science That Donald Trump Denies: Second Edition or Science Knowledge Has Almost No Effect On Republican Beliefs, According To Survey.
+In general, a survey of stories that relate to politics shows a left-leaning bias in story selection and political association.

 While IFLS does not state they hold a left-leaning perspective, they disclose some of the political issues they cover in their mission statement: “There’s no escaping; some science is political.
 From government decisions on policies affecting health to global decisions on how to tackle the human-induced effects of climate change or evidence-based analysis of institutional racism, science and politics are inextricably intertwined.”
 Opinion content is properly labeled.